When I hire you, who will I be working with?

 The “preparation” phase of listing your home, which includes readying the property, taking photos and floor plans and writing and designing marketing materials, generally takes at least a week.
 We typically “go live” on MLS the following Wednesday, and begin showings on Thursday.

 After experiencing several years of a hyper-competitive sellers' market, recent economic developments have shifted things a bit more back to normal.
-Homes that are priced and marketed well are still selling for strong prices, but some require a few weeks on the market.
+Homes that are priced and marketed well are still selling for strong prices, often in the first week, but some require a few weeks or longer on the market.

 When you do have an accepted offer, the timeframe to closing can be as short as two to three weeks for a cash deal, or 30 to 60 days for a financed transaction.